 - 1. Elements evidencing commerciality (Living Faith, Inc. v.
 Commissioner (950 F.2d 365 (7th Cir.
 1991)): - a.
 Sales of goods and/or services to public (this element raises a presumption of commerciality). - b.
 Direct competition with for-profit companies. - c.
 Pricing methodology (presence of profit). - d.
 Advertising and other marketing (use of jingles). - e.
 Hours of operation. - f.
 Charging of fees. - g.
 Use of employees (v. volunteers). - h.
 Training of employees. - i.
 Lack of charitable gifts (v. sole reliance on fee-for-service revenue). - 2.
-Recent summary of doctrine by IRS concerning organization providing services to authors: It was "set up as a commercial printing operation," in that more than an insubstantial part of its activities "consists of providing services for fees comparable to for-profit entities"; this organization was said to "exhibit several factors indicative of commercial operations," including "regular and ongoing book sales, competition with other publishers, common retail pricing structures, marketing and advertising, and reliance on sales and fees versus contributions" (PLR 201710033).
+Recent summary of doctrine by IRS concerning organization providing services to authors: It was "set up as a commercial printing operation," in that more than an insubstantial part of its activities "consists of providing services for fees comparable to for-profit entities"; this organization was said to "exhibit several factors indicative of commercial operations," including "regular and ongoing book sales, competition with other publishers, common retail pricing structures, marketing and advertising, and reliance on sales and fees versus contributions" (PLR 201710033). - 3.
+IRS declared other evidence of commerciality: free wifi, existence of website, provision of power outlets for patrons' use (PLR 201645017).

-- 3. IRS declared other evidence of commerciality: free wifi, existence of website, provision of power outlets for patrons' use (PLR 201645017). - 4.
-IRS found commerciality in connection with organization establishing chapters and charging fees; it was characterized by IRS as "offering a product or service for a fee that is not furthering an educational or charitable exempt purpose" and engaging in an activity "indicative of a for-profit, commercial operation" (PLR 201712017). - 5.
+- 4. IRS found commerciality in connection with organization establishing chapters and charging fees; it was characterized by IRS as "offering a product or service for a fee that is not furthering an educational or charitable exempt purpose" and engaging in an activity "indicative of a for-profit, commercial operation" (PLR 201712017). - 5.
 IRS: Tax-exempt organizations "should not duplicate services or facilities provided by commercial entities" (PLR 201801014). - 6.
-Other recent rulings finding operations in substantially commercial manner (PLRs 201826015, 201832019, 201846007 (host of tribute band concerts), 201911010 (provision of food and drinks to public), 201918019 (development of blockchain technology), 201926014 (competition with for-profit company), 201934008 (operation of coffeehouse, with employees and radio advertising), 201940011 (provision of legal, accounting, billing, human resources, and personnel services to health care companies), 201941029 ("collaboration" of for-profit businesses), 202004011 (operation of automobile repair and service shop), 202004012 (leasing of facility to public), 202005021, 202032008 (operation of restaurant), 202007019 (operation of coffee shop), 202016019 (operation of tavern), 202016028 and 202020024 (consulting services), 202031010 (operation of used car dealership), and 202032007 (marketing and retailing events). - 7.
-In extraordinary application of commerciality doctrine, nonprofit organization formed to combat organized theft and fraud that supports opioid and heroin addiction by utilizing innovative software in conjunction with retailers and law enforcement agencies, was denied recognition of exemption as charitable entity, with ITS invoking doctrine by characterizing organization as merely providing "services for a fee to retail stores"; better analysis would have been to recognize exemption as entity promoting health and lessening burdens of government, with services to retailers cast as means to larger exempt ends (PLR 202021026). - 8.
-Instances where IRS reached same end by characterizing the entities' primary activity as unrelated business (PLRs 201803009, 201925015, 201925017). - 9.
-Instance where IRS used commerciality doctrine and unrelated business rules (PLR 201918019). - 10.
+Other recent rulings finding operations in substantially commercial manner (PLRs 201826015, 201832019, 201846007 (host of tribute band concerts), 201911010 (provision of food and drinks to public), 201918019 (development of blockchain technology), 201926014 (competition with for-profit company), 201934008 (operation of coffeehouse, with employees and radio advertising), 201940011 (provision of legal, accounting, billing, human resources, and personnel services to health care companies), 201941029 ("collaboration" of for-profit businesses), 202004011 (operation of automobile repair and service shop), 202004012 (leasing of facility to public), 202005021, 202032008 (operation of restaurant), 202007019 (operation of coffee shop), 202016019 (operation of tavern), 202016028 and 202020024 (consulting services), 202031010 (operation of used car dealership), 202032007 (marketing and retailing events), 202039019 (leasing of property to handicapped individuals for advertising purposes), 202041009 (management of funds for fees, seeking highest possible returns for its clients) - 7.
+In extraordinary application of commerciality doctrine, nonprofit organization formed to combat organized theft and fraud that supports opioid and heroin addiction by utilizing innovative software in conjunction with retailers and law enforcement agencies, was denied recognition of exemption as charitable entity, with IRS invoking doctrine by characterizing organization as merely providing "services for a fee to retail stores"; better analysis would have been to recognize exemption as entity promoting health and lessening burdens of government, with services to retailers cast as means to larger exempt ends (PLR 202021026). - 8.
+Christian film organization formed to produce and distribute films denied recognition of exemption by application of commerciality doctrine (PLR 202053020). - 9.
+Instances where IRS reached same end by characterizing the entities' primary activity as unrelated business (PLRs 201803009, 201925015, 201925017). - 10.
+Instance where IRS used commerciality doctrine and unrelated business rules (PLR 201918019). - 11.
 Instance where revocation of exemption was based on operations for a substantial nonexempt purpose (management services for automobile repair shop and real estate holdings) (PLR 201926016).